 How to Improve Your Digestion

 Gas, bloating, and heartburn – oh my!
-Poor digestion is unpleasant for anyone and good digestion is directly linked to better health, so here are some simple ways on how to improve your digestion.
+Poor digestion is unpleasant for anyone and good digestion is directly linked to better health, so here are some simple tips on how to improve your digestion.

 The concept of ‘we are what we eat’ has never been more evident than with our digestive system.
 However, when our digestive system is not working in harmony we become victim to a whole list of unpleasant digestive ‘uglies’.
 Gas, bloating, constipation, diarrhea, cramps, IBS, acid reflux, heartburn and so many more digestive issues have become so common we have begun to consider them “normal”.
-In fact, some have become so normal that most of us don’t even notice that we are still dealing with them, as they have simply become an every occurrence.
+In fact, some have become so normal that most of us don’t even notice that we are still dealing with them, as they have simply become an everyday occurrence.

 The truth is that these symptoms are in fact not normal and can be alleviated by some simple habits and nutritional support.
 The ‘gut’ is a delicate eco-system that relies on everything working in unison.
 When it is working properly, we are able to digest, absorb and assimilate nutrients, vitamins and minerals for optimal health.
-If we consider that all of the cells in our body are continuously being re-generated, what we eat today, our body will literally become tomorrow.
+If we consider that all of the cells in our body are continuously being regenerated, what we eat today, our body will literally become tomorrow.
 However, if you are unable to digest these nutrients for proper absorption for the body, you really aren’t getting all of the lovely nutritional benefits you deserve.
 So although “you are what you are”, you are mostly what you absorb.
 In a nutshell:

 Healthy Digestion = Proper Absorption = Optimal Health